MyaGwen/js-basics/README.md

-1. What runs JavaScript outside the browser ?
+1. What runs JavaScript outside the browser?

   -JavaScript can be run outside the browser using a JavaScript runtime environment, such as Node.js.

 2. Name 5 things Javascript can do.

   -JavaScript can be used to:
     1. Build web-based applications.
     2. Perform client-side form validation.